From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Data Synthesis Study Method

 We employed a team of 16 data annotators for this task.
 We trained the workers on using the taxonomy and provided them with examples to guide them through the annotation process.
 They accessed our data annotation platform, where they reviewed UI screen traces presented from left to right, along with corresponding action descriptions in natural language.
 Their task was to answer categorical questions derived from the taxonomy.
 If the proposed action was not executed properly within the UI screens, we instructed the annotators to skip the UI action trace.
 For instance, if the action description was to change the account password but the screens never reached the password change interface, the annotators would skip these traces.

 Additionally, we asked the annotators to to rate the impact of each action as minimal, moderate, or significant.
 We carefully defined the different levels of impact in the training process.
 We asked the annotators to rate an action as minimum impact if they felt like this action can be safely executed automatically without their confirmation.
-They were asked to rate it as moderate impact if they felt like they have some concerns over this action and would like to confirm or receive summary of the action before execution.
+We asked them to rate the action as moderate impact if they felt like they have some concerns over this action and would like to confirm or receive summary of the action before execution.
 The summary of the action refers to situations when actions contain rich information on the screen that require summarization and confirmation (e.g., shopping cart items before purchasing).
-Lastly, they were asked to rate the action as significant impact if they felt like they would not allow this action to be executed automatically and would like to intervene themselves.
+Lastly, we asked the annotators to rate the action as significant impact if they felt like they would not allow this action to be executed automatically and would like to intervene themselves.
 A typical action with significant impact is deleting an account that cannot be restored, where annotators felt that they themselves should be executing it if needed.

-Each task was annotated by two annotators.
-In cases of disagreement, a third annotator was brought in to resolve the discrepancy.
-The third annotator was responsible for not only providing an additional opinion on the classification and rating questions, but also addressing the cases when the justifications were not similar.